jasonaaronwilson/omni-archive/README.md

 posix-owner-name: jawilson
 size: 1876
 ```

+(Additional well know keys not shown are for-file-name:,
+is-binary-metadata, and external-file-name:)

 This isn't a fully valid header because it *doesn't end in a blank
 line* but otherwise I hope this should give a clear sense of how